Arj05/BookReviewNetwork/README.md

 2. **Run the Scraper**: Execute the notebook cell that contains the scraping logic.
 The scraper will iterate through multiple pages of reviews (up to 5 pages by default), collect reviewers' names, and display progress for each page.

-Graph Building and Visualization: After scraping, the graph will be built, showing the connections between reviewers.
+3. **Graph Building and Visualization**: After scraping, the graph will be built, showing the connections between reviewers.
 You can visualize the network in the notebook or save the graph as an image file.

-3. **Visualize the Graph**: Use the following function to visualize or save the graph in your Jupyter Notebook: visualize_graph(G, book_title, save_as='reviewers_graph.png')
+4. **Visualize the Graph**: Use the following function to visualize or save the graph in your Jupyter Notebook: visualize_graph(G, book_title, save_as='reviewers_graph.png')

-##Technologies Used
+## Technologies Used
 -Python: Core programming language used for scraping and graph building.
 -Selenium: For web scraping Goodreads pages.
 -BeautifulSoup4: To parse HTML and extract relevant data (reviewers).